zzak00/nlp_with_transformers_visualizations/chapter1.md

 The collective impact of GPT and BERT was groundbreaking.
 They set a new gold standard across a diverse array of NLP benchmarks, marking the inauguration of a transformative chapter in the history of transformers. 🌟

 ## A Tour of Transformer Applications
-After understanding the archetecture of Transformers,lest's check what they are capable of ❗️
+After understanding  the architecture of Transformers,let's check what they are capable of 🚀❗️

 Using Hugging Face 🤗, an open-source library, we can perform complex NLP tasks using state-of-the-art models.Hugging Face Transformers has a layered API that allows users to interact with the library at various levels of abstraction.